 For other individuals, who are not genetically pre-disposed to the disease, high blood pressure can be caused by obesity, a sedentary lifestyle, an unhealthy diet rich in processed foods and high in sodium and refined sugar, or as a complication of other diseases such as diabetes.
 One of the biggest risk factors – which we also have the greatest control over – is our lifestyle.
 Maintaining a sedentary lifestyle increases the risk of hypertension because the body never receives any help in pumping the blood, and the cardiovascular system never gets any exercise to encourage increased movement.
-In individuals who are active, the exercise helps with the physical flow of blood, while movement encourages blood flow and thereby decreases the pressure on the arteries.
+In individuals who are active, the exercise helps with the physical flow of blood.
+While movement encourages blood flow, it thereby decreases the pressure on the arteries.

 Decreasing sodium intake allows the body to more easily maintain the water balance in the body, eliminating excess water via urine and maintaining a healthier blood volume level that decreases the blood pressure.

 Running hand in hand with lifestyle, including diet and exercise is weight.
 Individuals who are overweight have an increased risk of high blood pressure.
-This is because increased fatty deposits put increased physical pressure on arteries, forcing the blood pressure to increase in order to move the blood through the artery spaces, but also because fatty deposits can start to build up in the arteries and cause blockages, or impede blood flow.
+This is because increased fatty deposits put increased physical pressure on arteries.
+The fatty deposits can start to build up in the arteries and cause blockages, or impede blood flow.
+For this reason, it requires more pressure to move the deposits out for the blood to flow.
 This is typically what we hear about when it comes to high cholesterol.

-When there is excess cholesterol, either from that which it has made or from the diet, this cholesterol needs to be picked up and eliminated or recycled back through to be used later.
+When there is excess cholesterol, it needs to be picked up and eliminated or recycled back through to be used later.
 This becomes difficult however when the intake of fat and cholesterol is so high that the body can’t keep up with the surplus.
-This is when the cholesterol ends up being deposited in the arteries and can lead to hypertension, or worse yet, a heart attack causing a blockage.
+It happens when the cholesterol ends up being deposited in the arteries.
+That scenario can lead to hypertension, or worse yet, a heart attack causing a blockage.

 Finally, studies have shown that drinking alcohol causes an increase in blood pressure as well.
-Alcohol increases blood volume, with blood pressure increases as a result.
-This pressure increases more with the more alcohol that is consumed and is worse for individuals who engage in regular binge drinking as opposed to those who just drink casually.
-If you are at risk for high blood pressure or have been diagnosed with hypertension, it is advisable to reduce or limit your intake of alcohol and at best to only drink 1-2 servings of alcohol 1-2 times per week.
+Alcohol increases blood volume which may heighten blood pressure .
+The more alcohol is consumed, the more chance of pressure elevation.
+This is worse for individuals who engage in regular binge drinking as opposed to those who just drink casually.
+If you are at risk for high blood pressure or have been diagnosed with hypertension, it is advisable to reduce or limit your intake of alcohol.
+As preventive measure, it is best to only drink 1-2 servings of alcohol 1-2 times per week.

 How do you treat high blood pressure?